 - Store view-based cookies configuration.

-As for backend management of cookies, you can view and manage them on a dedicated grid.
-The grid displays each cookie name and connection to a specific category.
+As for the backend management of cookies, you can view and manage them on a dedicated grid.
+The grid displays each cookie’s name and connection to a specific category.
 Here, you can also add descriptions of the cookies that will be available for your website visitors on the frontend.
 As for managing customers’ cookies policy consents, they are gathered in the Cookie Consents grid that displays details on each consent as well as essential customer data.
 Consent logging allows admins to track all actions related to the cookies policy and get more control over customers’ activity on a web store.
 Note that it is also possible to set the period during which you want to store cookies in the log and utilize automatic log cleaning.

 To create and manage cookie categories, go to Customers → Cookie Consent → Cookie Groups.
 Here, you access a grid where you can classify cookies into different groups.
 The grid includes the following columns: